Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Cortisol is a hormone produced by your body, normally released by the adrenal gland when you are stressed, but the effects are short lived.
-Cortisone injections, aka steroid injections, are a close derivative of that natural product, but are enhanced to produce a longer term effect.
+Cortisone knee injections, aka steroid injections, are a close derivative of that natural product, but are enhanced to produce a longer term effect.

 Cortisone injections help relieve knee pain and inflammation.
 They are often combined with local anaesthetic.
 The local anaesthetic part of the injection provides instant pain relief and the cortisone part provides longer term relief of inflammation which consequently reduces pain.

-Cortisone knee injections provide more targeted, rapid and powerful relief from inflammation than traditional oral anti-inflammatories eg ibuprofen.
+Cortisone knee injections provide more targeted, rapid and powerful relief from inflammation than traditional oral anti-inflammatories e.g. ibuprofen.
 They also produce fewer side effects.
 The beneficial effects are usually noticed after a few days and can last for a few months.
-The accuracy of the technique will affect the results so they should be carried out by a physician with plenty of experience or giving steroid injections.
+The accuracy of the technique will affect the results so they should be carried out by a physician with plenty of experience of giving steroid injections.

 Before a joint is injected, fluid may be removed from the joint for testing to help discover the cause of the inflammation.

 They are best used as one part of a multi-factoral treatment programme which may include things like knee exercises, medication, knee braces and walking aids.

-Other side effects of cortisone injections include:
+Other side effects of cortisone knee injections include: